seen-network/seen-network.github.io/join.md

 Use the form below to apply to become a member of SEEN.
 Please first see our [guidance on who can join](/faq/#who-is-seen-for).  **Note we restrict our responses to membership requests to those from email addresses from eligible official organisations**.
 Our **[privacy policy](/privacy/)** details how your data will be handled.
 Please know that protecting our members' identities is a top priority for us.

 When you submit the request you will receive an email to confirm your wish to join.
-Once you have confirmed there may be a delay for a few days before we can manually verify your eligibility.
-For most eligible applicants this is based on your email domain.
+If your work blocks the verification stage you can forward the email to a personal account and use the same verification link with your phone or personal computer (our platform MailChimp is approved for UK government usage).
+Once confirmed there may be a short delay before we can manually verify your eligibility.
+For most eligible applicants this is based on your email domain (e.g. ..@xxx.gov.uk).

 <!-- Begin Mailchimp Signup Form -->